 More and more Americans need alcohol drug detox.
-A new study found that 25% of Americans under the age of 30 are alcoholic.
+A new study found that 25% of Americans under the age of 30 are alcoholics.
 While alcohol drug detox is the first step to getting sober, many other treatment plans can also make a difference.
 Most alcohol abusers find that they’re most successful when combining different treatments and therapy sessions.
 Complex alcohol and drug treatment plans speed up recovery.

 A common misconception that many people have is that these meetings are part of an aftercare program for addiction.
 Many people wonder whether they can go to meetings while in detox.
 The answer is yes.
 In fact, it’s highly recommended.